5. Market Follower Strategy. It is only after reviewing the competitive landscape

 Amazon, and xAI backed by Elon must face off the most formidable incumbent that

 is Google.
-As shown on the 2-hour-long video of its 2025 Keynote below, the search
+As shown in the 2 videos below, the search giant has made great strides,

-giant has made great strides, having nearly finished making end-user tools which the 3
+having nearly finished making end-user tools which the 3 upstarts do not yet have.

-upstarts do not yet have.
-To go against OpenAI's AI engine ChatGPT, Anthropic's Claude,
+To go against OpenAI's AI engine ChatGPT, Anthropic's Claude, and xAI's Grok,

-and xAI's Grok, Google must have easily matched the 3 upstarts' $10B to $15B of capital commitments, in order to develop and roll out its own AI engine, Google Gemini.
+Google must have easily matched the 3 upstarts' $10B to $15B of capital commitments,

 To understand the extent of Google's formidable reach, let us not forget that the founders